 The above is not an exhaustive list and each pupil's level of vulnerability can depend on their personal circumstances.
 We do not assume that a pupil, who may not be regarded as a vulnerable pupil within the school site, does not become vulnerable when off-site.
-We educate our pupils on all safeguarding matters through our PSHEE, Tutor Time and Assemblies programme with a focus on positive relationships and good communication promoting an 'open door' policy for all.
+We educate our pupils on all safeguarding matters through our PSHE curriculum and Assemblies programme with a focus on positive, healthy relationships.